3D Printing: Creating Fully Functional Medieval Armour Part 1

 Table of Contents

-So I knew how awesome the machine was, I just needed something worthy to print.
 3D printing has the unique ability to manufacture assemblies with moving components as one piece so I definitely wanted to demonstrate that.
-The machine needs a minimum clearance of 0.4 mm (0.015 in) between features that are supposed to move freely so I can get very intricate and precise with my design.
+The 3D printer needs a minimum clearance of 0.4 mm (0.015 in) between features that are supposed to move freely so I can get very intricate and precise with my design.
 I can create a minimum wall thickness of 0.3 mm in the XY printing plane, again giving me a lot of options for my design.

 SOLIDWORKS was the perfect tool for the design and below is a brief list of the features and functionality I heavily relied upon.
 I used multibody and top down assembly techniques so I could relate the parts together and ensure my 0.4 mm clearances.
 A motion study helped determine the range of motion of the parts as well as their ability to remain assembled.
 A motion study was also used to create slot paths that were needed in the wrist articulation.
 Clearance verification was key to ensure all the parts have enough space to be printed and are not accidentally fused together.
 Since I wanted to have contours similar to my hand, a lot of surfacing tools and techniques were used to generate the main parts.
 Mirror Components was an effective way to generate the opposite handed version of the gauntlet, saving me a lot of modeling time.